NEW SURVEY

 Another reason why I share openly is that it can often be difficult to find information on gender transition, especially phalloplasty.
 I have made it my mission to create a ton of free resources so that everyone can find the info they need

 I'm passionate about encouraging people to be the best version of themselves.
 Furthermore, I believe in the power of storytelling, to create connections, raise awareness, and facilitate change.
 In everything I create.
-My aim to inspire others and to also help to make the world a more inclusive and accepting place to live
+My aim is o inspire others and to also help to make the world a more inclusive and accepting place to live

 You can find out more about my recovery and transition journey here